Noahdot/reverse1999-story/character/1.9_vereinsamt/through_the_glass/through_the_glass.md

 > *She reaches out a shiny hand to Kakania.*

 **Lucy:**　　It is a pleasure to meet you, Ms. Vingler.
 You are the only one who made the knot and successfully survived the "Storm."
 I have many questions for you.

+**Lucy:**　　Especially about your condition, side effects, and what it felt like in the throes of the "Storm."

+**Lucy:**　　However, due to my suspension from Laplace, my colleagues will carry out the querying for me.
+Your answers will be of significant help to my research.

+**Lucy:**　　As a time-traveler, you must have many questions for us as well.
+I will try my best to answer them for you.